Friday, 6 March 2026

 That's 'mimic men'.
 There were immigrants from the New Commonwealth.
 I suppose, there may have also been some political exiles.
 They weren't lonely at all.
 There were lots of darkies in the bigger Cities.

-simply by evoking, in clean, hypnotic sentences, the writer in his little Wiltshire cottage, at the edge of a once-great estate run by a dying eccentric.
+the writer in his little Wiltshire cottage, at the edge of a once-great estate run by a dying eccentric.

 Stephen Tennant- the model for Waugh's Miles Malpractice.
 Apparently the old boy had taken to Vaishnavism in his dotage.
 The comedy here is that Tennant was an admirer of Firbank.
-He probably hoped that the author of 'the Mystic Masseur' was a male Mrs. Yajnavalkya who always 'finished off with a most charming sensation'.
+He probably hoped that the author of 'the Mystic Masseur' was a male Mrs. Yajnavalkya who would always 'finish off with a most charming sensation'.

 The shadow side of Naipaul’s fearlessness is that he has done nothing to ingratiate himself to the world.